Gregory Crewdson: Brief Encounters: Critical response

 Gregory Crewdson: Brief Encounters won the Maysles Brothers Award for Best Documentary Film at the Denver Film Festival.
-The jury that presented the award included this statement: “A film that at first seems like a simple portrait of an artist, but actually touches on deep and complex issues facing suburban America today through provocative photographs.”
-It also won the Best Documentary Award at the Savannah Film Festival.
+The jury that presented the award said "A film that at first seems like a simple portrait of an artist, but actually touches on deep and complex issues facing suburban America today through provocative photographs."

+The film won the Best Documentary Award at the Savannah Film Festival.

 Release

 Gregory Crewdson: Brief Encounters premiered at South by Southwest, and opened at Film Forum in New York on October 31, 2012, and on November 16 2012 at the Film Society of Lincoln Center, then into limited theatrical release.

-It has shown widely at film festivals in the US and internationally including SXSW, LACMA Film Independent, Big Sky, New Orleans, Newport, FIFA, Oslo.
+It has shown widely at film festivals in the US and internationally including SXSW, LACMA Film Independent, Big Sky, New Orleans, Newport, FIFA, and Oslo.

 Music

 The original score was composed by Dana Kaproff.
 The soundtrack was released by Perseverance Records on December 5, 2012.

-The closing credit music is a performance of Crewdson’s teenage band’s song “Let Me Take Your Foto” by the group Little Silver.
+The closing credit music is a performance of Crewdson's teenage band's song "Let Me Take Your Foto" by the group Little Silver.